jpalmerr/CV/index.md

 #### ITV (08/19 - present)

 My first project at ITV was to deliver a new svg image rendering microservice for the Hub, whilst also providing a UI for internal use.
-The stack included Elm, bleeding edge scala library, ZIO and Rabbit MQ.
+The stack included Elm, bleeding edge scala library ZIO and Rabbit MQ.

 After 5 months, I moved to the SVOD team.
 Here I was part of a small team that delivered a new subscription package using Stripe and implemented a number of third party billing integrations.